rjoydip-zz/dcli/README.md

     Decentalize CLI
 </h1>

-## This project is in work in progeress

 ## 📦 Installation

 To install this application, you'll need [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) installed on your computer.
 From your command line: